flipacholas/Architecture-of-consoles/articles/wii.md

 Broadway and Starlet communicate with each other using an **Inter-Process Communication** or 'IPC' protocol: In a nutshell, both CPUs share two registers each.
 One CPU can write on the other's registers (the written data may represent a command or a value) and from there, the receiver CPU can perform a function in response.

 The update system of IOS **is a bit tricky**: Updated IOS versions are not installed on top of old ones, but in another slot instead (the reserved area in NAND for IOS is divided into 'slots').
-This is purely **for compatibility reasons**, since it allows older Wii software to keep working using the same IOS version which was developed for.
+This is purely **for compatibility reasons**, since it allows older Wii software to keep using the same IOS version it was developed for.

 Nintendo often released IOS updates to improve hardware support (which was necessary when a new accessory was shipped).
 There's only **one exception** when IOS updates actually replace older ones: When a specific version was discovered to have an exploitable vulnerability.
 This was only for security reasons.